ITU-DevOps-Team/ITU-DevOps/report/docs/content/process-perspective.md

 - A complete description of stages and tools included in the CI/CD chains.
   -  That is, including deployment and release of your systems.

 The CICD pipelines are implemented with Github Actions.
-Initially there was just a single workflow which was building the docker images, pushing them to the Docker Hub repository and then running a docker compose files on the host machine while also forcing the new images to be pulled.
+Initially, there was just a single workflow which was building the docker images, pushing them to the Docker Hub repository and then running a docker compose file on the host machine while also forcing the new images to be pulled.

 As the project evolved, we ended up with 5 workflows: